grisov/cars/README.md

 ### Tests

-The application has a collection of intergration and unit tests for all endpoints, CRUD (create-read-update-delete) objects and some other components.
+The application has a collection of intergration and unit tests for all endpoints, CRUD (create-read-update-delete) utils and some other components.

 After the docker container started, a set of all tests can be run as follows: